Lena Dunham Upsets Donald Trump Supporters With Pro-Immigration Essay

 “Someone I love is undocumented.
 She is a personal hero of mine: She has cared for the dying, for the just-born, for people who can’t care for themselves.
 She has a vast and encompassing religious identity rooted only in love.
 She feeds people literally and figuratively.
 She is everything you could hope for from an American.
 But she has not been allowed to become one,” Dunham is quoted as writing in an essay that was first posted on LinkedIn.

 In the essay, Dunham wonders what would happen if this woman was arrested or deported.
 The Girls star also praises this woman for her bravery and the fact she’s endured such harsh treatment at the hands of the paternalistic society she grew up in.
 In an article about the letter on Breitbart, the conservative commenters are very harsh on Lena Dunham.
-And they body shame her in order to make their point.
+And they body shame her to make their point.

 “How….Just HOWWW,…can an Ugly, Fat…LIBTARD…get so MUCH press??!!!” asks Fahgettaboudit 2.0.